Md. pursues one of the most ambitious climate change plans in the U.S.

 Maryland’s bill, called the Climate Solutions Now Act of 2022, still seeks to transition off natural gas, which emits more carbon than renewable sources of electricity.
 The bill requires state agencies to determine how much capacity exists in the electric grid and write recommendations to make sure there’s enough moving forward.

-It’s one of several pieces that spells out the next policy the state wants to tackle next, including pouring resources into environmental justice initiatives and helping communities near incinerators or highways that have poor air quality.
+It’s one of several pieces that spells out the policy the state wants to tackle next, including pouring resources into environmental justice initiatives and helping communities near incinerators or highways that have poor air quality.

 Climate scientists say the increasing atmospheric concentration of greenhouse gases, including carbon dioxide and methane, have fueled rising global temperatures.